aesom-e/Dino-Game-Internship-Project/how_it_all_works.md

 The player is the most important of these.
 It contains more specialty code than my sprite objects allow for and it wouldn't be practical to change the rest of the object code to handle those edge cases

 The leaderboard entries are also non-objects.
-It would be a bigger challenge for me to do it the "easier" way with objects than to use pygame objects
+It would be a bigger challenge for me to do it the "easier" way with objects than to use PyGame objects

-The last thing that is just a base pygame pair of sprite and rectangle are the hearts.
+The last thing that is just a base PyGame pair of sprite and rectangle are the hearts.
 I figured that it would be more effort than it would be worth to create a dynamic object registration to account for changes in the max number of lives.